 - Spicy or sugar-laden foods can trigger the desire to light up.
 Stay away from them.9

 When the urge to smoke hits you, say “NO,” and go out for a walk.
 Take a shower when you want to light up before bed.
 It will make it easier to sleep.

 - Go for a long walk, hit the gym, or try dancing or aerobics.
 Exercise can ease the stress and make you feel better.

 - Take a shower or bath when you feel the urge to light up.

 - When trying to quit, you may find your energy levels soaring.
-Use this extra energy productively: clean up the yard or organize your closet or garage.
+Use this extra energy productively: clean up the yard or

 - Take up a new sport.
 The added benefit is that you may be better able to control weight gain after quitting.10

 - Take 10 long breaths.
 When you inhale on the last breath, light a match.
 Slowly exhale, blow out the match.
 Stub it out in an ashtray, pretending that it’s a cigarette.

 - Say “No” out loud and listen to yourself saying it.
 You can use other phrases too – “I won’t let myself down,” “I’m not a smoker anymore,” “I’m too strong to give in” – anything to reinforce your determination.11

 Some research studies observe that yoga and cardiovascular exercise can help reduce nicotine cravings among smokers.12 The feel-good experience of a morning walk or run in fresh air can help you shake off those crabby withdrawal pangs.
 Club these with asanas (yoga poses) and deep breathing techniques which are inherently relaxing and beneficial for the mind and body.